Miguel Romero: Secretary of Labor and Human Resources

 In November 2008, former Governor of Puerto Rico, Hon.
 Luis Fortuño, nominated him as Secretary of Labor and Human Resources.
 He was sworn into his post in January 2009, and assumed several responsibilities that denote his leadership, character and commitment as a public servant.
 Romero successfully mediated disputes and spearheaded many negotiations with Labor Unions improving the conditions of Puerto Rico's workforce.

 While being in office Romero was active in several Government of Puerto Rico boards, including the State Insurance Fund Corporation, the Public Housing Administration, the Cooperative Development Commission, the Work Investment Act State Board, and the Fiscal and Economic Stabilization board.
 Additionally, he was one of only five government officials that make up the council in charge of reorganizing and modernizing the Executive Branch of Puerto Rico.
 Because of his leadership the Governor of Puerto Rico also entrusted Romero with the task of solving all current tribulations affecting the government's retirement system by naming him chair of the Commission to Reform the Government of Puerto Rico Retirement Systems.

 In August 2012, Romero was appointed chief of staff by Governor Fortuño.

 Chief of Staff of Puerto Rico

 On August 1, 2012, Romero became the Governor's third Chief of Staff, succeeding Marcos Rodríguez Ema, who became one of Senior Advisor to the Luis Fortuño reelection campaign.
 The differences in style with his predecessor became readily apparent when he announced that he will concentrate on government issues and avoid becoming immersed in political debate.

 National politics

 Romero, a Democrat, served as a delegate to the 2012 Democratic National Convention in Charlotte, North Carolina, representing the San Juan Senatorial District.
 In 2016, he also served as a delegate for the 2016 Democratic National Convention in Philadelphia Pennsylvania, representing the San Juan Senatorial District.

 Tenure as Mayor

-For the 2020 San Juan, Puerto Rico mayoral election, held on November 3, Miguel Romero-Lugo ran in the highly contested San Juan mayoral race, the capital of Puerto Rico, against Manuel Natal Albelo of the Citizen's Victory Movement Party, winning by a margin of only 3,465 votes.
-Natal challenged the results in court arguing the process for early voting was marred with inconsistencies, and asked for a new election for Unit 77.